eyereasoner/rdfpackages/README.md

 }
 ```

-### RDF Logic supports reasoning with rdfsurfaces described in RDF as
+### RDF Datasets supports reasoning with rdfsurfaces described in RDF as
 ```
 ( graffiti ) log:onNegativeSurface _:bng_1.